Partners

 • The film production entity must be independently owned and operated.

 • The film production entity may not be a subsidiary of another entity.
-A subsidiary is defined as an entity in which more than 50% of the voting interests are owned or controlled by, either directly or indirectly, another entity.
+A subsidiary is defined as an entity in which more than 50% of the shares are owned or controlled by, either directly or indirectly, another entity.

 • The film production entity may not be dominant in its field of operation.